Prepare for Interviews

 Human Rights considerations

-4. Schedule the interview
+4. Schedule the interviews

-Considerations when scheduling interviews:
+Considerations when scheduling interviews

 • Ideally, schedule the interviews within a week of the posting close date as job seekers may accept other opportunities if there are delays.